Stormbase/django-otp-webauthn/docs/getting_started/index.rst

 Welcome to the Getting started section of the documentation.
 This section will help you understand and implement :term:`passkeys <passkey/discoverable credential>` in your Django project using Django OTP WebAuthn.

-Here’s what you’ll find in this section:
+Here are what you will find in this section:

 .. grid:: 1 1 2 2
    :gutter: 3